Shenzhen Bay Checkpoint station

-Shenzhen Bay Checkpoint station (深圳湾口岸 (深圳灣口岸, Shēnzhènwān Kǒuàn Zhàn, Sam1zan3waan1 Hau2ngon6 Zaam6)) is a station on Line 13 of Shenzhen Metro.
+Shenzhen Bay Checkpoint station (深圳湾口岸站 (Shēnzhènwān Kǒuàn Zhàn)) is a station on Line 13 of Shenzhen Metro.
 It opened on 28 December 2024, and is located in Nanshan District on the north side of Shenzhen Bay Port.
 It serves the Shenzhen Bay Port and its transportation hub.

 Due to the relative position of the two ends of the station and the limitation of the radius of the curve, the station is not parallel to the road above, but adopts an oblique arrangement similar to Station with a certain angle.
 The station is also the most difficult station to construct on the whole Line 13.